 Besides on our campground there are area family trails connecting communities (Pittsfield/Newport/Detroit) and (Hartland/Palmyra/St Albans) for walking, bicycling, canoeing, kayaking, bird watching parks, fishing, parks, tennis.

-We have major chains nearby: Dunkin Donuts, McDonalds, Burger King, Kentucky Fried Chicken, Taco Bell, Subway, Pizza Hut, and Tim Hortons.
+We have major chains nearby: Dunkin Donuts, McDonalds, Burger King, Kentucky Fried Chicken, Taco Bell, Subway and Pizza Hut.
 We also have many hometown restaurants that we can recommend.
 How about a dinner show over at the Lakewood Summer Theater?

-Yes we have many stores near by whether it be in the Town of Canaan where you will find the Superette and Canaan One Stop stores with both having gas if you need a fill up.
+Yes we have many stores near by whether it be in the Town of Canaan where you will find the Superette and Canaan One Stop stores with both having gas if you need a fill up and food take out.
 You'll also find a Duncan Donuts, Canaan Family Restaurant and a Post Office.
 Wal-Mart's located in Skowhegan, Newport and Waterville having the 2nd largest store in the State of Maine!
 Wow!
 Relax with a day of walking exploring the quaint downtown of Skowhegan for the great shopping, antiquing and fine dining!

 People ask, what do you have to eat in Canaan?
 The answer is...not a lot.
 We have two places that offer pizza and sandwiches and we have a Dunkin Donuts.
 But head into Skowhegan and we have some pretty good choices.

 Be sure to check out some of the following: